-Administer a licensing program that enables applicants to timely enter the workforce while ensuring consumer protection.
+Administer a licensing program that enables applicants to promptly timely enter the workforce and reduces unnecessary barriers to licensure while ensuring consumer protection.

-- 1.1 Establish licensing processes and procedures to streamline workflow. - 1.2 Review and enhance customer service standards to carry out the mission of the Bureau. - 1.3 Continually improve online services to increase compliance and reduce barriers to licensure. - 1.4 Streamline the electronic filing process for insurance companies to decrease reporting timeframes and increase compliance by household movers.
+- 1.1 Improve Establish licensing processes and procedures to streamline workflow. - 1.2 Review and eEnhance customer service standards and treat all customers equitably to carry out the mission of the Bureau. - 1.3 Continually improve online services to increase compliance and reduce barriers to licensure. - 1.4 Streamline the electronic filing process for insurance companies to decrease reporting timeframes and increase compliance by household movers.